arghyadeep99/MedicalSystem/MedicalSystem/README.md

 6. Compile the Truffle project by entering the following command in the terminal window:
    #### truffle compile

+7. Open the Ganache-CLI client.

+8. Copy the mnemonic seed pharase in the Ganache-CLI client window to the clipboard.

+9. Migrate the smart contract by entering the following command in the terminal window:
+   #### truffle migrate --reset

-7. To test the Medical smart contract, enter the following command in the terminal window:
+10. To test the smart contract, enter the following command in the terminal window:
     #### truffle test

-8. Open the Ganache-CLI client.

-9. Copy the mnemonic seed pharase in the Ganache-CLI client window to the clipboard.

-10. Migrate the smart contract by entering the following command in the terminal window:
-    #### truffle migrate --reset

 11. Run the development server and type in the following command in the terminal window:
     #### npm run dev